Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-In the previous saturation block (`preSat`), the manipulated variable instantaneously exceeds 60, which is beyond the saturation range of 10.
-In contrast, the voltage reference in the post saturation block (`postSat`) is limited to 10.
+The input to the saturation block (`preSat`) is the unsaturated manipulated variable.
+This instantaneously exceeds 60, which is beyond the saturation range of 10.
+In contrast, the manipulated variable after the saturation block (`postSat`) is limited to 10.
 As demonstrated in this example, the controller disregards the presence of the saturation block because it has no information about real-world saturation.
-Consequently, the PI controller continues to increase the manipulated variable after getting the larger error.
-If this error is continuously accumulated, the system exhibits delayed convergence, a condition known integrator windup.
+Consequently, the PI controller continues to try to increase the manipulated variable as long as the error is nonzero.
+If this error is continuously accumulated, the system exhibits delayed convergence, a condition known as integrator windup.

-#### Disturbance Suppression without/with Actuator Limitations
+#### Disturbance Suppression with Actuator Limitations

-Disturbances can degrade the system by introducing unexpected/rapid changes.
+Disturbances can degrade the system performance by introducing unexpected dynamics.
 Let us examine how disturbances affect the behavior of the integrator.
-In this scenario, the command is set as 0, and a disturbance of 15 (i.e., higher value than `Limit = 10`) is injected at 0.2 seconds and ends at 0.3 seconds, requiring the disturbance to be suppressed and the output to track back to 0.
+In this scenario, the reference command is set as 0 and a disturbance of 15 (i.e., higher value than `Limit = 10`) is injected at 0.2 seconds and ends at 0.3 seconds.
+THe disturbance causes the plan output variable to deviate from the reference until the controller takes sufficient action via the manipulated variable.

 ```{image} images/Disturbance.svg
     :align: center